-Freesat TV record boxes can play and record all your favourite programs.
-If you want to add plenty of free channels to your entertainment routine at home, then look no further.
-We have found and reviewed the best Freesat recorders for your convenience.
+A Freesat TV record box can play (and of course, record) all your favourite programs.
+If you want to add plenty of free channels to your entertainment routine at home, then look no further than this year’s top boxy wonders.
+We have found and reviewed the best Freesat recorders for your convenience!

 We picked this stylish box as the top recorder of the year.
 Besides offering you more than 200 free channels, you can also look forward to great recording choices.